 - Does anything relieve your symptoms or make them worse?

-Spiders in general, including the black widow and brown recluse, bite only in defense, when being crushed between your skin and another object.
+Spiders in general, including the black widow and brown recluse, bite only in defense, when being trapped between your skin and another object.

 To prevent spider bites:

-- Wear a long-sleeve shirt, hat, gloves and boots when handling stored boxes or firewood, and when cleaning out sheds, garages, basements, attics and crawl spaces.
+- Wear a long-sleeve shirt, hat, long pants tucked into socks, gloves and boots when handling stored boxes or firewood, and when cleaning out sheds, garages, basements, attics and crawl spaces.

 - Inspect and shake out gardening gloves, boots and clothing that have been unused for a while.

 - Use insect repellents, such as DEET or Picaridin, on clothing and footwear.